-Making your favorite fall recipes, like Apple Cobbler, is easy with our recipe from 101 Recipes with Apples cookbook.
+Everyone loves apple cobbler.
+Making one is easy with our recipe from 101 Recipes with Apples cookbook!
 This dessert is the perfect ending for a family meal or a great dish to share at a party.

 How to Make Apple Cobbler